FabioZumbi12/SEDiscordBridge/README.md

 Follow this instructions: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

 ### External Resources
 SEDiscordBridge uses the library DSharpPlus.
-More info here: https://github.com/DSharpPlus/DSharpPlus We use this library included in our release files following the MIT License form here: https://github.com/DSharpPlus/DSharpPlus/blob/master/LICENSE
+More info here: https://github.com/DSharpPlus/DSharpPlus
+We use this library included in our release files following the MIT License from here: https://github.com/DSharpPlus/DSharpPlus/blob/master/LICENSE